 Step two: We’re focusing on arts organisations and their communities

-In April 2024 we invited arts organisations to respond to four questions about the types of support that make the biggest impact with communities.
+More than 300 arts organisations responded to four questions about the types of support that make the biggest impact for communities.
+We’ve summarised the responses in this document.

 The future of arts development in Aotearoa New Zealand July (pdf.
 429.KB)